 Volkwagen acquired 70% of the largest company in the Czech Republic, Skoda Auto a.s.Show Article

-World Record for Most Persons in a Car Skoda Felicia was set: 28, students of a high school in Brno (Czech Republic).Show Article
+World Record for Most Persons in a Car Skoda Felicia was set: 28 high school students from Brno (Czech Republic).Show Article

 The Škoda Fabia made its debut at the Frankfurt Motor Show.
 A year later, the estate version was introduced at the Paris Motor Show, and the saloon version appeared at the Geneva Motor Show in February 2001.
 Part of the Fabia’s success was the fact that all of its mechanical parts were developed by or in conjunction with Volkswagen, but were offered in a package that was priced to undercut other models in the Volkswagen Group.